hashicorp/terraform-provider-nomad/website/docs/r/job.html.markdown

   group counts already stored in Nomad during job registration instead of applying the counts from the submitted jobspec.

+- `preserve_resources` `(boolean: false)` - If true, preserves the current task resources already stored in Nomad during job registration instead of applying the resources from the submitted jobspec.

 - `json` `(boolean: false)` - Set this to `true` if your jobspec is structured with JSON instead of the default HCL.